Navnoor-Singh/OOP345-Workshops-PRACTICE/WS06/readme.md

 Update the `Van` module to handle invalid records, and generate exceptions when an invalid record is detected.
 This requires you to modify the custom constructor to detect the following situations:
 - the token representing the type of the van different character than `p`, `m` or `c`:
   - generate an exception to inform the client that this record is invalid
 - the token representing the prupose of the van different character than `d`, `p` or `c`:
   - generate an exception to inform the client that this record is invalid
 - the token representing the condition the van is empty (no characters or only blanks):
   - consider that the car is **new**
 - the token representing the condition of the van is a different character than `n`, `u`, or `b`:
   - generate an exception to inform the client that this record is invalid
-- the token representing the consumption of the van is a different character than `e`, or `g`:
-  - generate an exception to inform the client that this record is invalid

 No need to change anything else.

 ### `Utilities` module